Newsletter 33 has been issued: Co-operation with ClimatePartner Foundation

 In most rural households in developing countries an open fire in the living room is used for cooking.
 This is dangerous especially for small children who can fall into the fire and suffer severe injuries.
 Living in the smokey environment causes respiratory problems for everyone in the long term.
-The World Health Organisation (WHO) estimates that 4.3 million people a year die prematurely from illness attributable to the household air pollution caused by open fires for cooking: WHO fact sheet "Household air pollution and health"
+The World Health Organisation (WHO) estimates that more than three million people a year die prematurely from illness attributable to the household air pollution caused by open fires for cooking: WHO fact sheet "Household air pollution and health"

 Advantages of our cooking stoves

 How do we ensure that your donations are effective?

 For every stove which a stovemaker bills a receipt with signature from the recipient must be provided.
 Most stovemakers have simple digital cameras or smartphones.
 In each household where they install an stove they provide a photo on which the stove, the owner and the serial number of the stove must be visible.

 The serial number consists of two initials of the stovemaker and a number.
 That allows us to map stoves to stovemakers.
 All the stoves are registered in a database.